mozilla/gecko-dev/toolkit/components/ml/docs/index.rst

 - `browser.ml.modelHubRootUrl` to `https://huggingface.co`
 - `browser.ml.modelHubUrlTemplate` to `{model}/resolve/{revision}`

+The inference engine will then look for models in the Hugging Face model hub.

 Running the internal APIs
 :::::::::::::::::::::::::

 Some inference tasks are doing more complex operations within the engine, such as image processing.
 For these tasks, you can use the internal APIs to run the inference.
+Those tasks are prefixed with `moz`.

-In the example below, an image is converted to text using the `image-to-text` task.
+In the example below, an image is converted to text using the `moz-image-to-text` task.

 .. code-block:: javascript